Rana-Paul/Twitter-Clone/README.md

 # Full Stack Twitter Clone

 This is Full Stack Twitter Clone.
-Built with the Next.js 13, GraphQL, TypeScript,Tailwind, PostgreSQL
+Built with the Next.js 13, GraphQL, Redis, TypeScript,Tailwind, PostgreSQL

 ## Getting Started
 To get a local copy up and running, please follow these simple steps.